-rely on to substantiate advertising claims challenged in the Complaint.
+Interrogatory 1 asks Respondents to "[s]pecify every Document that constitutes Substantiation Material including its Bates number and the date You first possessed the Document."
 See Averill Decl., CCX-B1.
 Respondents objected on the grounds this interrogatory improperly requires them "to marshal all of their evidence" and is overly burdensome.
 Averill Decl., CCX-B2.
 However, these objections plainly fail because Respondents were required to have substantiation for their advertising claims at the time they disseminated the ads.
+Moreover, Complaint Counsel no longer asks that Respondents provide the date they first possessed substantiation materials, a concession which significantly reduces the burden associated with responding to this interrogatory.

-In their objections to Interrogatory 1, Respondents also erroneously contend "Complaint Counsel can answer this interrogatory by reviewing and compiling the information from the documents produced."
-Id.5 In fact, Complaint Counsel cannot independently identify the documents Respondents rely on to substantiate their claims.
-Given the questionable quality of the evidence presented in many of the produced documents, it is not apparent which documents Respondents will rely on to substantiate the challenged ad claims.
-Moreover, Respondents' document production strategy when combined with their refusal to answer Interrogatory 1 greatly hampers Complaint Counsel's ability to identify relevant substantiation materials.
-In their first production, Respondents generally produced three or more copies of an assortment of different scientific articles, random website content, and excerpts from publications mentioning ingredients found in the four products at issue in this case.
+In their objections to Interrogatory 1, Respondents also erroneously contend, "Complaint Counsel can answer this interrogatory by reviewing and compiling the information from the documents produced."
+Id.
+6 In fact, Complaint Counsel cannot independently identify the documents Respondents relied on to substantiate their claims.
+Respondents' document production strategy, when combined with their refusal to answer Interrogatory 1, greatly hampers Complaint Counsel's ability to identify relevant substantiation materials.
+In their first and only production in this case, Respondents generally produced three or more copies of an assortment of different scientific articles, random website content, and excerpts from publications mentioning ingredients found in the four products at issue in this case.
 See Averill Decl., ¶ 6.
 It is unduly burdensome and costly to require Complaint Counsel's experts to review multiple copies of the same purported substantiation evidence rather than a clearly defined list of substantiation materials.
-Respondents' refusal to answer this interrogatory greatly prejudices Complaint Counsel's ability to have their experts efficiently prepare reports due on May 6, 2021 and impedes preparation for the hearing.
-At a minimum, Respondents should be required to provide an answer that clearly identifies the documents they will rely on to support the challenged
+Respondents' refusal to answer this interrogatory greatly prejudices Complaint Counsel's ability to have their experts efficiently prepare reports currently due on May 6, 2021, and impedes preparation for the hearing.
+At a minimum, Respondents should be required to provide an answer to Interrogatory 1, clearly identifying the documents they relied on to support the challenged advertising claims for specific products by Bates number and without any duplicative references to the same substantiation evidence Respondents have produced multiple times under different Bates numbers.
+This discovery is relevant to evaluating the deliberateness of Respondents' unlawful conduct because if the substantiation is grossly deficient that strongly suggests Respondents knew or should have known they lacked a reasonable basis for their advertising claims.